Food and garden waste

 From 1 July 2020 the green waste bin (green lid) service is changing.
 From this date, all residents will be able to put their food waste into the green bin along with their garden waste.

 A 2019 audit revealed that over half of the waste thrown into the red bin by a typical household in the City of Melton is food and garden materials.
 This valuable resource is sent to landfill and lost forever.
 By placing food and garden waste into the green bin, you will play an important role in diverting waste from landfill.

 Every time you use the green bin instead of the red bin, less food and garden waste ends up in landfill, reducing the production of harmful greenhouse gases and relieving pressure on landfill space.

-As a key action in our new Waste Strategy, we are committed to diverting all food waste away from landfill and thank you for helping us to achieve this goal.
+We are committed to diverting all food waste away from landfill and thank you for helping us to achieve this goal.

 Frequently asked questions